wesovilabs/_wesovilabs.github.io/_posts/2016-08-09-Openldap_pass_through.md

  of the global system.
 Moreover after appearing some new positions such as *DevOps*, *SysOps*, *SysAdmin*, *SecOps* (companies are driving crazy but this is another question....)

 Working as a *DevOps* I recently needed to face a problem in my current company.
-Corporate security team manages users credentials and the access to corporate tools by making use of and **Active Directory**.
+The corporate security team handles users credentials (and also the access to corporate tools) by making use of and **Active Directory**.

-As a member of the DevOps teams I was required to make a proposal to manage the roles for the **ALM (Application Lifecycle Management) tools** .
+As a member of the DevOps team I was required to make a proposal to manage the roles for the **ALM (Application Lifecycle Management) tools** .
-The main requirement was that users should  be able to authenticate into the tools by corporate credentials.
+The main requirement was that users should  be able to authenticate into the tools by theirs corporate credentials.

-This had been easy enough to resolve if my team had writing permissions into the Active Directory but it's not the case.
+This had been easy enough to resolve if my team had writing permissions into the Active Directory but it wasn't the case.

 ## The proposal

-Understanding we **can't** and mustn't **replicate** the credentials information into multiple systems I though abut pass-through authentication.
+Understanding we **can't** and mustn't **replicate** the credentials information into multiple systems (nor the security rules) I though abut pass-through authentication.

-As we saw in the above diagram this process could be understood as a way to **inherit a security system**, populating the current information with some other one.
+As we saw in the above diagram this process could be understood as a way to **inherit a security system**.

-My team would be handle the authentication into the ALM Tools by the new system which would be delegation authentication to the corporate one.
+My team would be handle the authentication into the ALM Tools by an Openldap that would be delegating the authentication to the corporate one.
 This new piece would only care about managing roles and permissions for the ALM Tools but not for the credentials.